andrewlinzie/terraform-platform/README.md

 ---

 ## Terraform CI/CD Workflow

+This repository uses a CI-driven execution model where Terraform is applied through GitHub Actions rather than manual local execution.

+- dev is automatically validated and applied on merge
+- staging and prod require manual approval
+- shared infrastructure is applied explicitly by the operator

+Detailed workflow behavior is documented below.

 Infrastructure is provisioned and managed through **GitHub Actions**, not manual local execution.
 The workflow file is **`.github/workflows/terraform-infra.yml`** (GitHub UI: **Terraform Infra**).